JonasGruenwald/gs-timetable-export/README.md

 ![Image of calendar output](./ouput.png)

+## Installation

+The extension is built and signed for firefox, you can install it [here](https://github.com/JonasGruenwald/gs-timetable-export/releases/download/latest/goldsmiths_timetable_export-0.0.0-fx.xpi).

+If you need it for a different browser, you will have to build from source, but I can't guarantee it will work as I've only used it on Firefox.

 ## Usage

 Navigate to any timetable and display it using 'Single Week View' (not the default 'Grid View').